 Blue Grass, reggae and rock attracted the masses on top of the mountain as their camps sat in the parking lot or askew on the mountain.
 It rained two days before the event that is placed on top of Mt.
-Ellen making a thick fog roll in over the mountain that didn’t damper the spirits.
-If anything it it created a muddy dance floor for the barefoot witch was more than usual for a festival.
+Ellen, making a thick fog roll in over the mountain that didn’t damper the spirits.
+If anything, it created a muddy dance floor for the barefoot which was more than usual for a festival.
 Kids danced in puddles and down streams as adults jumped across the mud.
-Once it dried up many took advantage of the half pipe set up next to the lift.
+Once it dried up, many took advantage of the half pipe set up next to the lift.
 A massive jungle gym like dome covered in canvas sat near for seminars, Q&A’s and concerts.
-The main stage placed in front of the ski lodge as the second stage was on the bottom of the the slope not far away.
-Local food trucks lined the walk between stages tempting those with the smell of stone oven pizza, crepes and broccoli.
+The main stage placed in front of the ski lodge, as the second stage was on the bottom of the slope not far away.
+Local food trucks lined the walk between stages, tempting those with the smell of stone oven pizza, crepes and broccoli.
 Yes, the broccoli bar will change your mind on broccoli.
-As day turned to night and the last set took stage attendees and staff alike danced and laughed to the stomping music in the mountains.
-In those moments we lost track of self to be apart of the experience we helped to create.
+As day turned to night and the last set took stage, attendees and staff alike danced and laughed to the stomping music in the mountains.
+In those moments, we lost track of self to be apart of the experience we helped to create.